McLaren penalty in Canada: Stewards reject review

 (Motorsport-Total.com) – McLaren driver Lando Norris finished outside the points after a 5-second time penalty in P13 at the 2023 Canadian Grand Prix in Montreal.
 It will remain the same.
-Because the Fédération Internationale de l’Automobile (FIA) sporting commissioners now own it McLaren’s “Write of Review”.
-Rejected.
+Because the Fédération Internationale de l’Automobile (FIA) sporting stewards have now rejected McLaren’s “right of review”.
 In other words: the matter is not reconsidered, the original decision remains.

 Lando Norris wears his Formula 1 driver’s helmet at Austria 2023